pablodecm/phd_thesis/src/105_chapter_5.md

 hypothesis can be rejected.
 Several alternate hypothesis $H_1$ are considered, which are based on the SM including HH production processes, either coming from SM production models or from EFT extensions.
-If the $H_0$ hypothesis cannot be rejected, which is expected given the previous experimental results, the objective instead becomes the one of setting exclusion upper limits on the signal cross section for a given model including Higgs pair production.
+However we do not expect to reject the $H_0$ hypothesis, so the objective is the one of setting exclusion upper limits on the signal cross section for a given model including Higgs pair production.
-In either case, we would like to adopt an analysis strategy that maximises the sensitivity to the presence of HH production, which amounts to minimising the Type II error rate for a given fixed Type I error rate in statistical terms.
+This, we would like to adopt an analysis strategy that maximises the sensitivity to the presence of HH production, which amounts to minimising the Type II error rate for a given fixed Type I error rate in statistical terms.
 The Type II error rate would in turn depend on the